Casodex<sup>®</sup> for Prostate Cancer Treatment

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain or difficulty breathing.
 Skin sensitivity has been reported with bicalutamide, so it is important to use sunscreen and avoid sunlamps, tanning beds, and excessive sunlight if possible.
 It is also important to consult the prescribing information for any other medications taken with bicalutamide, including LHRH agonists.

 Bicalutamide is administered orally and is commonly taken with a LHRH (or GnRH) agonist.
-Typically, bicalutamide is taken once daily and comes in a 50 mg tablet.
 Your provider will determine the appropriate dosage and administration schedule for you, as well as the appropriate dosage and administration of any other medications taken with bicalutamide.
-It is important to follow this schedule exactly as instructed, and not to stop taking bicalutamide or any accompanying medications on your own.
-If you miss a dose of bicalutamide, take your next dose at the regularly scheduled time, and do not try to make up for missed dosages.
-Bicalutamide can be taken with or without food.
-If you take too much bicalutamide, seek emergency medical attention immediately.1
+It is important to follow this schedule exactly as instructed, and not to stop taking bicalutamide or any accompanying medications on your own.1